AnurajDubey/Reinforcement-Learning-Robot/README.md

 # Reinforcement Learning Robot

-A reinforcement learning project where a robot learns to navigate a 10x10 grid maze entirely from experience — developing an optimal path to the goal through repeated trial episodes, guided by a structured reward function with no hard-coded directions.
+A reinforcement learning project where a robot learns to navigate a 10x10 grid maze entirely from experience — developing an optimal path to the goal through repeated trial episodes, guided by a structured reward function.

 If curious to learn more, code is available upon request for recruiters and potential employers.